 Low level encounters are dominated with goblins, orcs and other green-skins.
 A mix of small goblins and larger greens such as orcs will tick off a lot of your miniature needs.

-If you’re thinking of running the Dungeons and Dragons starter set or the Lost Mines of Phandelver campaign (in the starter set), you’ll need at least half a dozen goblins, as well as a bugbear.
+If you’ve read our Best D&D Adventures post and are thinking of running the Dungeons and Dragons starter set or the Lost Mines of Phandelver campaign (in the starter set), you’ll need at least half a dozen goblins, as well as a bugbear.

 Spiders and Rats